-- You may need to cycle the ignition from OFF to ON several times after refueling, to allow the fuel system to pump the fuel from the tank to the engine. - Your Service engine soon indicator may come on.
-For more information on the Service engine soon indicator, refer to the Instrument Cluster chapter.
+You may need to cycle the ignition from OFF to ON several times after refueling to allow the fuel system to pump the fuel from the tank to the engine.
+On restarting, cranking time will take a few seconds longer than normal.